-Term Definition An interview to collect financial information for ALTCS eligibility.
+Term Definition Financial Interview An interview to collect financial information for ALTCS eligibility.
 Either the customer or the customer's representative may attend the interview.
-The screening tool and method used to determine whether a customer is medically eligible for the ALTCS program.
-Estimate An estimate of the amount that the customer will be responsible to pay for his or her care under the ALTCS program if approved.
+Pre-Admission Screening (PAS) The screening tool and method used to determine whether a customer is medically eligible for the ALTCS program.
+Share of Cost Estimate An estimate of the amount that the customer will be responsible to pay for his or her care under the ALTCS program if approved.